christopherobin/mage/lib/archivist/vaults/elasticsearch/Readme.md

-`createTarget(topic, index)`   |          | use the topic as a type and urlencode the index as the id `serialize(value)`             |          | uses live encoding but throws on Buffers `deserialize(data, value)`     |          | parse live encoding `shard(value)`                 |          | auto sharding by ElasticSearch
+`createTarget(topic, index)`   |          | use the topic as a type and urlencode the index as the id `serialize(value)`             |          | uses live encoding but throws on Buffers `deserialize(data, value)`     |          | parse live encoding `shard(value)`                 |          | auto sharding by Elasticsearch

 ## TTL Support

-ElasticSearch supports automatic expiration of documents, but not updating a documents TTL (you need to repost the whole document) so the touch function is not available.
+Elasticsearch supports automatic expiration of documents, but not updating a documents TTL (you need to repost the whole document) so the touch function is not available.
 Also, if using TTL, you will need to manually update your type's mapping to enable ttl as is explained here: [Ttl Field Reference](http://www.elasticsearch.org/guide/reference/mapping/ttl-field/).

 ## Binary data storage

 By default, the serialize function will fail on buffers.
-It is because ElasticSearch is a full-text document search engine, as such storing binary data doesn't make much sense.
+It is because Elasticsearch is a full-text document search engine, as such storing binary data doesn't make much sense.
 If you really really do need to store binary data, I recommend either embedding it within an object in base64 format, like: